MaterializeInc/materialize/doc/user/content/manage/access-control/invite-users.md

 ---

-As an **administrator** of a Materialize organization, you can invite new users via the Materialize console.
+As an **administrator** of a Materialize organization, you can invite new users via the Materialize Console.
 Depending on the level of access each user should have, you can assign them `Organization Admin` or `Organization Member` privileges.